-How To: Install a Water Heater With SharkBite
+How to: Install a Hot Water Heater with SharkBite

-SharkBite offers braided and corrugated flexible water heater connectors with and without ball valves.
-Connectors with ball valves provide a shut-off on the supply side of the water heater.
+SharkBite offers both braided and corrugated flexible water heater hoses with or without ball valves.
+Water heater hoses with ball valves provide a shut-off on the supply side of the water heater.
 Check your local plumbing codes to see if hard piping to your water heater is required.
-Stainless Steel Corrugated connectors can be used as an alternative to hard piping.
+Stainless Steel corrugated connectors can be used as an alternative to hard piping.

-Next, use your SharkBite Depth & Deburr tool to measure and mark the insertion depth on your pipe.
-You can find the insertion depth chart here:
+- Next, use your SharkBite Deburr & Gauge tool to measure and mark the insertion depth on your pipe.

 - Hand tighten the female connector onto the pipe nipple and then give a quarter turn with a wrench, be sure not to overtighten.